 against all odds

 Defying all of these challenges, Black innovators have continued to persist, using their talents and ideas to make historic contributions to the STEM field in America.
 Dr. Shirley Jackson, a theoretical physicist who was also the first Black woman to earn a doctorate at the Massachusetts Institute of Technology, paved the way for numerous developments in the telecommunication space, including the touch-tone telephone, the portable fax, caller ID, call waiting, and the fiber-optic cable.
 Marian R. Croak was inducted into Women in Technology International’s hall of fame, an honor that recognizes her remarkable achievements in technology.
-Croak, who is currently a Vice President for Engineering at Google, holds over 200 patents, primarily in voice-over Internet protocol (VoIP).
+Croak, who is currently a Vice President of Engineering at Google, holds over 200 patents, primarily in voice-over Internet protocol (VoIP).
+Next year, Croak and the late Dr. Patricia Bath, an ophthalmologist who invented laser cataract surgery, will be the first two Black women inducted into the The National Inventors Hall of Fame.

 Today, Black women engineers continue to help solve our greatest challenges and lead the way to a brighter future.
 Denise Gray, an electrical engineer who’s spent decades developing battery technology for electric cars, is a prime example of this.
 Gray, who started her career as one of the only Black employees at GM, was integral to the development of their first mass-market hybrid cars, the Chevy Volt.
 Gray now works as the LG Energy Solution Michigan Inc. Tech Center, where she leads the expansion of US production capacity of the lithium-ion cells and batteries used in electric cars.